-If you suffered a brain injury in Tampa due to the careless or reckless actions of another person or entity, you may be eligible for compensation that can help pay for your injury-related expenses and impacts to your quality of life.
+If you suffered a brain injury in Tampa due to the careless or reckless actions of another person or entity, you may be eligible for compensation to pay for your injury-related expenses and the impact your injury made on your quality of life.

-Our experienced Tampa brain injury lawyers at Dolman Law Group could help you understand the process of obtaining that compensation through a personal injury claim.
-You can find out how we assess these claims when you contact our office for a free, no-obligation consultation.
+The experienced Tampa brain injury attorneys at Dolman Law Group can help you understand how you can obtain needed compensation through a personal injury claim.
+You can learn how we assess these claims and receive answers to all your questions when you contact our office for a free, no-obligation consultation.